gesellc/flash-mob-programming/README.md

 # What is Mob Programming?

 _“All the brilliant people working on the same thing, at the same time, in the same space, and on the same computer.”_ – Woody Zuill (Originator of Mob Programming)

-Everybody who is involved with the thing we are working on is communicating in real time.
-All the needed skills and knowledge gathered together.

-It is NOT 5 people watching one person programming.

 Driver/Navigators:
 One driver is at the keyboard, everyone else is a navigator (be aware that we will change this a little bit).